GLOBAL MARKETS-Stocks, dollar rebound on Chinese, U.S. data

 By Herbert Lash

-The dollar was poised for its largest weekly gain in more than three months, with rebounding U.S. retail sales and a rise in producer prices last month indicating the economy regained momentum in the third quarter after a lackluster first-half.
+The dollar was on track for its largest weekly increase in more than three months, with rebounding U.S. retail sales and a broad rise in producer prices last month indicating the economy regained momentum in the third quarter after a lackluster first-half.

-U.S. producer prices rose in September to post their biggest year-on-year rise since December 2014, while retail sales gained 0.6 percent after a 0.2 percent decline in August.
+U.S. producer prices rose in September to record their biggest year-on-year rise since December 2014, while retail sales gained 0.6 percent after a 0.2 percent decline in August.

-Fed Chair Janet Yellen late in the session told a Boston luncheon that U.S. economic potential is slipping and may need aggressive steps to rebuild it in remarks that sent a ripple through financial markets, analysts said.

-"She's going to look for every excuse not to hike rates.
-So by all means, this is very much on the dovish side," said Axel Merk, president and chief investment officer of Merk Investments in Palo Alto, California.
+"Observers are increasingly confident that December will finally bring the long-awaited interest rate hike," said Dennis de Jong, managing director at UFX.com in Limassol, Cyprus.

 In China, September producer prices unexpectedly rose for the first time in nearly five years and consumer inflation also beat expectations, easing some concerns about the health of the world's second-biggest economy.